Perspective | With Kamala D. Harris on the ticket, Gen X finally gets close to power

 Duh.
 We’re the ones who successfully navigated the shared custody and ego clashes of Generation Divorce — boomers continue to hold the record for divorce rates, even in their elderly years.

-And doesn’t our nation feel like we’re on the brink of divorce — deeply divided, entrenched in a cultural civil war that rivals every Kramer vs. Kramer scene?
+And doesn’t our nation feel as if it's on the brink of divorce — deeply divided, entrenched in a cultural civil war that rivals every Kramer vs. Kramer scene?
 We need a Gen Xer in there to help mend America.
 It’s what we do.

 Sure, lefties think Harris is too moderate, a law enforcement officer who put a lot of Californians of color in jail.
-And conservatives who are decent enough to refrain from the sexist, racist and xenophobic jokes already flooding social media will blanch at her support for legalizing both marijuana and sex work.
+And conservatives who are decent enough to refrain from the sexist, racist and xenophobic jokes already flooding social media will blanch at her support for legalizing marijuana and decriminalizing sex work.

 But that’s what Gen X does, making the hallmark of our group not wanting to belong to any group.

-In her memoir, “The Truths We Hold: An American Journey,” Harris writes about her refusal to accept binary leadership, like the falsehood that a prosecutor has to be either soft on crime or tough on crime, or that being for workers’ rights means being against capitalism.
+In her memoir, “The Truths We Hold: An American Journey,” Harris writes about her refusal to accept binary leadership, such as the falsehood that a prosecutor has to be either soft on crime or tough on crime, or that being for workers’ rights means being against capitalism.

 “I know how hard it is for the officers’ families, who have to wonder if the person they love will be coming home at the end of each shift,” Harris wrote.
 “I also know this: It is a false choice to suggest you must either be for the police or for police accountability.
 I am for both.
 Most people I know are for both.
 Let’s speak some truth about that, too.”

-Note: Correction: A previous version of this column incorrectly stated that Harris supports legalizing sex work, rather than decriminalizing it.
-The column has been updated.